shetabit/payment/README.md

 #### Events

-you can listen for 2 events
+You can listen for 2 events

-- **InvoicePurchasedEvent** : occures when an invoice is purchased (after purchasing invoice is done successfully).
+- **InvoicePurchasedEvent**: Occurs when an invoice is purchased (after purchasing invoice is done successfully).
-- **InvoiceVerifiedEvent** : occures when an invoice is verified successfully.
+- **InvoiceVerifiedEvent**: Occurs when an invoice is verified successfully.

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information on what has been changed recently.

 ## Contributing